What Are Macros and How To Count Them

 The Basics: What Are Macros?

 Alcohol also contains calories.
-They are not considered to technically be a macronutrient, but we do need to track alcohol intake because it does contribute to energy.
+It is not technically considered a macronutrient, but we do need to track alcohol intake because it contributes to our overall energy intake.

 To lose weight - or more specifically body fat - we need to be using more energy each day than we consume from food.
 If we are looking to gain weight the opposite is true.

-Naturally, if we consider that calories matter then keeping an eye on our food intake and macros is probably a good idea.
+Naturally, if we consider that calories matter, then keeping an eye on our food intake and counting macros is probably a good idea.
 But why not just track total calories and not worry about macros?

-Our total calorie intake will determine whether we lose or gain weight.
-But our macronutrient composition can influence how we lose or gain weight.
-How much weight we potentially lose.
-And how easily we can lose it.
+Our total calorie intake will determine whether we lose or gain weight, but macro composition can influence how we lose or gain weight, how much we potentially lose, and how easily we can lose it.

 Protein

 Protein is the key macronutrient in this regard.
-In an energy deficit, a higher protein diet will help to preserve lean mass - especially when combined with exercise.
+Counting macros can help align intake with specific health goals or fitness goals, and in an energy deficit, a higher protein diet will help to preserve lean mass - especially when combined with exercise.

 This is, of course, exactly what we want.
 When we lose weight we actually want fat loss, not just weight loss.